RonaldoSetzer/portfolio/pages/open-source/match3_as.md

 #description
 description: >
- <p>This is an open-source game which was developed with the Actionscript language and all source is available on GitHub.</p>
+ <p>This is an open-source game which was developed with the Actionscript language and all sources are available on GitHub.</p>

- <p>Designed to shows how to implements Starling, Robotlegs, and Palidor.</p>
+ <p>Developed to shows how to integrate Starling, Robotlegs, and Palidor.</p>

 #list-description
 category: Puzzle